digiltd/oh-rtd-test/Koubachi-Binding.md

 ## Generic Item Binding Configuration

 In order to bind an item to a Koubachi resource query you need to provide configuration settings.
 The easiest way to do this is to add some binding information in your item file (in the folder configurations/items`).
-The syntax for the NTP binding configuration string is as follows:
+The syntax for the Koubachi binding configuration string is as follows:

     koubachi="<device | plant>:<resourceId>:<propertyName>"